DarKim59/Blaise_Case_Handler/README.md

     - Open command prompt as administrator
     - Navigate to the windows service installer location
       - cd c:\Windows\Microsoft.NET\Framework\v4.0.30319\
-    - Run installUtil.exe from this location and pass it the location of the service exe.
+    - Run installUtil.exe from this location and pass it the location of the service executable.
       - InstallUtil.exe {install location}\BlaiseCaseHandler.exe